Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Fisher Information and Bayesian Experimental Design

-At the maximum likelihood, the \textit{score} -- the gradient of the log-likelihood with respect to the parameters -- vanishes, and $\boldsymbol{\theta}|_{\nabla_\theta \mathcal{L}=0}$ is the \ac{mle} of these parameters $\boldsymbol{\theta}_0$.
-We may then be motivated to consider a Taylor expansion of \loglike about this point, dropping the prior $\Pi$\footnote{We can do so without loss of generality; to include the prior, we can replace \loglike throughout this calculation with $\mathcal{L} + \Pi$ instead.}, to estimate the distribution near the maximum.
-Going up to second-order is equivalent to approximating \loglike as a multivariate normal -- Laplace's Method \cite{Kass1991,mackay2002}:
+At the maximum likelihood, the \textit{score} --- the gradient of the log-likelihood with respect to the parameters --- vanishes, and $\partial_i\mathcal{L}({\theta}_0) = 0 \ \forall _i$ where $\partial_i \equiv \partial/\partial\theta^i$ is the maximum likelihood estimate of these parameters.
+We then motivate consideration of a Taylor expansion of \loglike about this point, dropping the prior $\Pi$\footnote{We can do so without loss of generality; to include the prior, we can replace \loglike throughout this calculation with $\mathcal{L} + \Pi$ instead.}, to estimate the distribution near the maximum.
+Going up to second-order is equivalent to approximating \loglike as a multivariate normal --- ie Laplace's Method